crytic/echidna/README.md

 $ echidna-test myContract.sol
 ```

 An example contract with tests can be found [examples/solidity/basic/flags.sol](examples/solidity/basic/flags.sol).
-To run it, execute:
+To run it, you should execute:
 ```
 $ echidna-test examples/solidity/basic/flags.sol
 ```